nosilver4u/ewww-image-optimizer/README.md

 ### WebP Images

-Can generate WebP versions of your images, and enables you to serve even smaller images to supported browsers.
+ExactDN enables one-click WebP with Alternative WebP Rewriting.
+Otherwise, can generate WebP versions of your images, and enables you to serve even smaller images to supported browsers.
 Several methods are available for serving WebP images, including Apache-compatible rewrite rules and our Alternative WebP Rewriting option compatible with caches and CDNs.
 Also works with the WebP option in the Cache Enabler plugin from KeyCDN.

 ### WP-CLI